modu/website_grokit_ca/articles/web/KnapsackProblem/TheKnapsackProblem.markdown

 Find the combinations of items in set S that yield the highest combined value whilst having a total weight w <= W.

-Assumption(s): all weights are non-negative integers.
-This is the _unbounded knapsack problem_.
+Note: since all weights are non-negative integers, this is the _unbounded knapsack problem_.

 ## Brute Force